mem-memov/mocknim/README.md

 suite "MyPackage/subfolder/myModule": # the suite name is arbitrary

+  setup:
     # generate all types and procedures needed to test this module
     mock("MyPackage/subfolder/myModule")

   test "it can do something":